Beathelan/LiveArmoryTwitchExtension/twitch-reviews.md

 If the channel is offline or there isn't a WoW Classic character being played, the extension displays its "title screen", which is just the name of the extension and a link to the author's channel.

-Once the broadcaster starts playing a WoW Classic character, and assuming the broadcaster has done the required configuration, the extension will automatically switch to the "detail screen", which includes the following information about the character:
+Once the broadcaster starts playing a WoW Classic character, and assuming the broadcaster has done the required configuration, the extension will automatically switch to the "detail screen", which includes some or all of the following information about the character:
 * Level
 * Race and class
 * Current and max HP